(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-Previously, we have established that only a small fraction of IMWUT works (5\%) follow conventional fairness definitions, where fairness is defined with respect to one or more sensitive attributes.
-Yet, we believe such definitions do not do full justice to the community's work, which strives for ``fairer'' models, perhaps not across sensitive attributes, but across differing experimental conditions.
-In particular, we noticed that, in evaluating new UbiComp systems, artifacts, or applications, the community aims for generalizable and robust models by performing ablations studies, comparing deployment settings, and personalizing models for users and groups.
-As an indication, in the retrieved papers, almost one out of two papers (44\%) reported an ablation study or a deployment setting comparison in their results, while in the included papers, 57\% did so.
+Previously, we have established that only a small fraction of retrieved works ($\sim$9\%) provide conventional fairness definitions with respect to one or more sensitive attributes.
+Yet, we believe such definitions do not do full justice to the community's work, which strives for ``fairer'' models, perhaps not across sensitive attributes but differing experimental conditions.
+In particular, we noticed that, in evaluating new personal device systems, the community aims for generalizable and robust models by performing ablations studies, comparing deployment settings, and personalizing models for users and groups (67\% of included papers).